The Monk from Santarem

-The Monk from Santarem (German: Der Mönch von Santarem) is a 1924 German silent film, an adaption of the play of the same name by Almeida Garrett.
+The Monk from Santarem (German: Der Mönch von Santarem) is a 1924 German silent drama film, an adaption of the play of the same name by Almeida Garrett.
 It was directed by Lothar Mendes and stars Evi Eva, Walter Rilla and Vivian Gibson.
 The film's sets were designed by the art director Ernst Stern.
 Marlene Dietrich was rumoured to have played in the film but no evidence attests of that, the film being presumably lost.